WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Proposed Approach -- WM-MoE

-Due to the complex and diverse situation of weather type, intensity, and mixing degree in autonomous driving scenario, branch cooperative processing for different weather condition is necessary.

-Mixture-of-Experts(MoE)\cite{fedus2022review, shazeer2017lstm-moe, lepikhin2020gshard, ma2018mmoe} is a type of model that has a learnable gate to route the input tokens to different experts sub-network.
-The philosophy of MoE is about dynamic and condition inputs, specialization experts, and collaborative processing, which is very suitable for multiple weather removal setting.
-Motivated by MoE, we introduce a novel \textbf{Weather-aware Multi-scale Mixture-of-Experts Module} to address the above issue.
+We first introduce our baseline, MoE in ViT, and then analyze its problems for blind weather removal tasks.

-MoE baseline\cite{lepikhin2020gshard, fedus2021switch} includes two parts.
+MoE baseline~\cite{lepikhin2020gshard, fedus2021switch} includes two parts.
 The experts consist of multiple parallel FFNs.
-The input tokens are passed through each expert and then fusion by weighted summation as the final output.
+The input tokens are passed through each expert and then fusion by weighted summation.
 Weights are generated by the router.
-It takes each token as input and outputs the probability of each token belong to specific expert.
+It takes each token as input and outputs the probability of each token belonging to a specific expert.
 We choose Top-K experts for every token.
 Overall, the formulation of the naive MoE module can be summarized as follows: